You should contact the energy company directly. The phone number and website will be on your energy bill.

 If you have a complaint or enquiry about an energy supplier or network operator you should contact that company directly in the first instance.
 When you contact them, explain the issue and ask them to resolve it.
 You can make a complaint by email, in writing or on the phone.

-All companies are required through strict complaints handling standards to deal proactively with complaints from domestic consumers.
+All companies are required through strict complaints handling standards to deal proactively with complaints from micro business consumers.
 They all have complaints procedures detailing how they do this.

-What if my complaint is not resolved by the energy company?
+What if the complaint is not resolved by the energy company?

 Who are Ombudsman Services: Energy and what can they do?